err0r500/dev-in-docker/README.md

 ```
 ### Rest of the time

 Start the docker container
 ```
 ./start.sh
 ```

 Play with your new language (in another shell)
 ```
-docker exec -it app bash
+docker exec -it <CONTAINER_ID> bash emacs
-emacs
 ```

-### Just for the Idris example
+### Just for testing the Idris example

 NB : the spacemacs keybindings are notated between <>